 What is Skin Necrosis?

 Skin necrosis typically develops during the first few weeks following the procedure.
 Once necrosis starts, it cannot be reversed.
 But, the earlier the diagnosis, the sooner you can take steps to prevent the necrosis from spreading.
-Skin necrosis can be caused by hematomas or seromas: collections or blood or fluid that form under the skin.
+Skin necrosis can be caused by hematomas or seromas: collections of blood or fluid that form under the skin.
 These pockets put pressure on the blood vessels under the skin, and decrease circulation to the tissue.
-Hematomas and seromas can be treated, but if they are unaddressed for too long, they can cause skin necrosis.
+Hematomas and seromas can be treated, but if they go unaddressed for too long, they can cause skin necrosis.
 Talk to your doctor about how to identify hematomas and seromas in their early stages.

 Symptoms of Skin Necrosis

-Skin Necrosis Prevention
+How to Prevent Skin Necrosis

-If you notice the signs of skin necrosis, prop yourself up with pillows and keep your head elevated.
-Avoid applying pressure to the affected area, and proceed to call your doctor immediately.
+If you notice any signs of skin necrosis, prop yourself up with pillows and keep your head elevated, then call your doctor immediately.
+Avoid applying pressure to the affected area as this can worsen the condition.